What does safeguarding mean?

 Safeguarding encompasses all aspects of keeping children safe and ensuring they feel safe.
 At Marshlands Primary School, we are committed to ensuring that we do our upmost to keep our children safe.

-The school's designated safeguarding lead (DSL) is Mrs Tang and the deputy designated safeguarding lead is Mrs Wrafter.
+The school's designated safeguarding lead (DSL) is Mrs Tang and the deputy designated safeguarding lead is Mr Wrafter.
 Alongside this, are two further child protection coordinators; Mrs Smith (nursery nurse) and Mrs Cambridge (PSA).
-The school's designated safeguarding governor is Mrs Clarkson.
+The school's designated safeguarding governor is Mrs E Yorke.

 Safeguarding is vast and varied and can include: